Skip to Main Content

 • Look at company websites, company created documents, investor pages, and press releases to see what actions they have taken

-Customer and market focus:
+Customer & market focus:

 • Look at marketing on website and social media